How Living in Hotels Can be Cheaper Than Rent

 Okay…let’s dig into how living in hotels can be cheaper than rent!
 Our tour starts in Mexico, then we’ll work our way south to Central America.
 Keep in mind as you’re reading: all the things I’m NOT paying for on the road ~ like toilet paper, tissue, paper towels, cleaning supplies, simple toiletries, & in most cases, breakfast & coffee.
 ALL these things are included in my nightly hotel price.

 At home, these “simple” things can add up to hundreds of dollars per month.

 Another thing I’m not doing?
 CLEANING & LAUNDRY!!
 I hate cleaning.
 Laundry is okay.
 But do I really want to do either one?
 Heck no. All hotels below will clean your room daily if you wish & do your laundry for a nominal price.

 So living in hotels can not only save you money ~ it can also save you the most precious commodity: TIME.

 Great Budget Hotels in Mexico

 Our tour starts in Mexico ~ & more specifically, the Yucatan Peninsula.
-The Yucatan is gorgeous, beaches are beautiful, it’s safe, & you have SO many options in terms of great budget lodging.
+The Yucatan is gorgeous, beaches are beautiful, it’s safe, & you’ve got SO many options in terms of great budget lodging.
 My focus in this section is on two very different Yucatan destinations: Cozumel & Merida.
 Why?
 Because phenomenal budget options are available in both locations.
 Places like Cancun & Playa del Carmen tend to be more expensive & more crowded ~ making it hard to spend less than $50/night & get a great place.

 In Cozumel, I’ve got two great budget options for you: Suites Colonial & Villablanca Garden Beach Hotel.
 Suites Colonial ($42/night US) is great if you want to be right near the central Cozumel square ~ close to restaurants & shops.
 It still manages to be wonderfully quiet, even though it’s in town.
 Their breakfasts (located at sister property, Casa Mexicana), are legendary.